 You are likely at this page because you’re wondering, “Can I get a tax deduction for donating my cards?”
 One advantage of donating your cards to Donate Cards is that your donation is tax-deductible on your federal taxes since Donate Cards is a registered 501(c)(3) public charitable organization.
 You may be wondering how to go about getting this tax deduction.
 This page will give you some information on that.

 First and foremost, you should always consult with your tax preparer or accountant about any donation you are planning to make.
 The following is general information and you should not make your decision solely on it.
 Tax issues change and while we try to keep the information here up to date, we can’t guarantee the accuracy of all the information here, and that is why it’s important to talk with your tax preparer or accountant.
+The information below is a summary of the IRS Charitable Contributions Substantiation and Disclosure Requirements.

 We do not put a value on your in-kind donation.
 We record the number of cards we receive from you and give tax documentation to that effect if requested.
 Here is some basic information that may be helpful as you consider your donation to us.